rbakx/MiniBot/Code/LilyGO ESP32 MicroPython/README.txt

 ---------------------------------------------------
 ampy -p COM10 put main.py
 After reset the main.py will run.
-Use PuTTY as a serial motitor.
+Use PuTTY as a serial monitor.

 Remote editing main.py and other files and uploading
 ----------------------------------------------------